Name, Role, Value

 Why is this important

 User interface controls used according to standard web specifications are accessible to assistive technologies (AT) such as screen readers, screen magnifiers, and speech recognition software.
-Custom designed controls however, may not function properly making it difficult or even impossible for users of AT to interact with the content.
+Custom designed controls however, may not provide important information or function properly making it difficult or even impossible for users of AT to interact with the content.

 Whom does it benefit?